I thought about why air purifiers cost a lot because I was living in Beijing when the (first) “airpocalypse” struck. Here’s what it looked like:

 When people can’t assess the value of a product like an air purifier, we tend to use price as a measure for value.
 It’s natural to think “I better buy the most expensive, as that will be the best!”.
 Air purifier companies can take advantage of this thinking.

 2. The Fear Factor

 When people are buying wine, they’re usually pretty relaxed.
 But when the world outside people’s window looks like mine did in Beijing, a little bit of fear gets added to the equation.

 That fear makes us even more likely to use price as an indicator of quality.
-On top of that, who wants to save money when their health is involved?
-This all means companies can charge more for air purifiers, even if the costs are incredibly low.
+If I’m scared about my health, I’m not going to skimp on a few extra dollars.
 Think about it: who wants to go to the cheap surgeon for a heart surgery?

 3. Because Air Purifier Companies Can

 In 2013, when I set out to buy an air purifier, most people knew very little about air purifiers.
 That meant that companies could charge what they liked for an air purifier, and nobody would question it.

 Today, many people still don’t know the true cost of clean air.
 That means companies continue to profit for high-priced air purifiers.

 Here’s How I Solved the Problem of Expensive Air Purifiers